KR1470R/firefox-bookmarks-script/README.md

          -l remove last bookmark       Remove last bookmark from the list of group bookmark                      URL for some site(i.e www.example.com)

-For instance, you could add some bookmark to **group prog-study** that's gonna be starting at every start system:
+For instance, you could add some bookmarks to the **prog-study group** which will be executed at every system startup:

 ```shell
 bookmrk prog -a www.example.com